lk2344/freestyle-project/README.md

 ![image](https://raw.githubusercontent.com/lk2344/freestyle-project/main/img.png)

 5. To connect to your Alpaca account, you will need to correctly enter your API Keys.
-Please note, that the base url is for paper trading only, omit it you're going to do real trading.
+Please note, that the base url is for paper trading only, omit if you're going to do real trading.

 ```python
 SEC_KEY = 'enter your secret key here'